 Virginia Tech students can earn certificate from USGIF

-Virginia Tech now offers students the opportunity to earn a certificate from the United States Geospatial Intelligence Foundation (USGIF).
+Virginia Tech students are now eligible to receive the United States Geospatial Intelligence Foundation (USGIF) Geospatial Intelligence Certificate.
 This will be a valuable credential to graduates entering the competitive job markets for national security and intelligence using geospatial data analysis.
 Virginia Tech is one of only 21 colleges and universities that are accredited to offer the geospatial intelligence (GEOINT) certificate from the USGIF.

 The Geospatial Intelligence Certificate Program (GCP) requires 18 credit hours and a minimum grade requirement.
 There are three core courses and two electives chosen from a list of nine courses.
 The capstone, which can be undergraduate research, independent study, field experience, or approved internship, will synthesize the coursework through experiential learning.
 All courses and the capstone are three credit hours.